-Arkansas River White Water Rafting
+Arkansas River Guided Rafting

 The Arkansas River is Colorado’s most rafted and geographically diverse whitewater destination.
 Fed by snowmelt from the Mosquito Mountains to the east and the Sawatch Mountains to the west, the river gathers strength near Leadville, then surges south past Buena Vista and Salida along Highways 24 and 285, before carving through igneous, metamorphic, and sedimentary canyons near Cañon City off Highway 50.